azdavis/azdavis.net/posts/en/spicy-rig.md

 - Frying pan, for the sauce
 - Pot or sauce pan, for the pasta
-- Spatula
+- Spatula, for mixing
-- Knife
+- Knife, for cutting
-- Cutting board
+- Cutting board, for cutting

 ## Ingredients